9mm Makarov Ammo

 Eventually the 9x18 was chambered in several different firearms.
 Some of the more popular ones include the CZ vz, 82, the Stechkin APS and the Skorpion vz.
 82. The cartridge remains in service today by many former Warsaw Pact countries and was only recently replaced after 60 years of service in the Russian military.
 The military ammunition made in 9x18 Makarov is all designed as antipersonnel but some is designed to defeat light body armor or unarmored vehicles while some is designed for use with a silencer.

-Ballistically, the 9x18 Makarov uses bullets that weigh between 123 and 170 grains on average.
+Ballistically, the 9x18 Makarov uses full metal jacket and hollow point bullets that weigh between 93 and 115 grains on average.
 The bullets will travel anywhere from 820 to over 1300 feet per second.
 This gives muzzle energies that are from 115 to 300 foot pounds.
 Most 9x18 Makarov ammo will shoot right at one inch groups at 25 yards.
+So, while not as powerful as the 9mm Luger, it is a respectable cartridge.

 Although it never really caught on, the 9x18 Makarov does have its fair share of fans.
 Military firearm collectors, especially those who collect Warsaw Pact firearms would consider their collection incomplete without at least one firearm in this caliber.